Scott Scherr

 Scott R. Scherr, P.A., Attorney at Law

-I handle a variety of personal injury, automobile accident, workers' compensation cases, DUI's as well as serious traffic, minor traffic, and criminal matters.
+I handle a variety of personal injury, automobile accident, workers' compensation cases, DUI's and DWI's as well as serious traffic (driving on a suspended license, driving without a license, driving without insurance, etc.), minor traffic, and criminal matters.
 I also handle MVA hearings on a regular basis.
-I have a perfect 10.0 rating on AVVO, am AV rated by Martindale-Hubbell, and am a Super Lawyer by Thomson Reuter once again in 2023.
-I have outstanding reviews on both Google and AVVO.
-I have endorsements from 65 lawyers me on AVVO.
+I have a perfect 10.0 rating on AVVO, am AV rated by Martindale-Hubbell, and am a Super Lawyer by Thomson Reuter once again in 2025.
+I have outstanding reviews on Google, AVVO, Nextdoor, and Yelp.
+I have endorsements from 65 lawyers on AVVO.
 I handle cases all over the State of Maryland in courts located in Towson, Essex, Catonsville, Baltimore, Elkton, Bel Air, Glen Burnie, Annapolis, Ellicott City, Westminster, Hyattsville, Upper Marlboro, Silver Spring, Rockville, Frederick, and Hagerstown.

 I am ready to help you with your legal matter.
 You can call me at 410-821-2910, e-mail me at sscherr@fslawoffice.com, or visit my website at www.fslawoffice.com.